Key Questions to Be Ready For and How to Answer Them

 All law firms are not the same (even if they seem like it right now!).
 Take the time to research each firm in advance and have 2-3 tailored bulletpoints prepared about each firm.
 We recommend thinking holistically about the firm — the substantive work, the clients, the commitment to diversity and pro bono, etc. Bonus: If you have a contact at the firm, definitely mention that (e.g., “X person told me about [insert really great thing about the firm], which I thought was great”).

-This can be tough especially during OCI, where you might interview with dozens of firms in 2-3 days.
+This can be tough especially during the 2L recruiting process, where you might interview with dozens of firms in a short time, and they all do similar work.
 By preparing specific bulletpoints for each firm in advance and reviewing them briefly before the interview, you will be ready to answer this question effectively.

 Many students answer about their 1L negatively, thinking that a hatred of the busy 1L year will resonate with all lawyers and add humor (”Oh, well nobody really likes 1L… am I right…”).
 But, the reality is that negativity reflects poorly on the student and the interviewer might come away from the interview thinking that the student will just feel negatively about the firm’s challenging legal work too.